 Now it’s time to add users and assign admin rights.
 Any admin user can perform this step: you don’t have to be an account owner.
 But of course the account owner has to add the first admin user.

 At this point, you’ve completed the minimum setup to have a functional Databricks workspace.
 Congratulations!
 In a production environment, you should also perform or familiarize yourself with the administrative tasks that follow.
-If you’re new to Databricks, this might also be a good time to run the Get started as a Databricks Workspace user tutorial.
+If you’re new to Databricks, this might also be a good time to run the Get started as a Databricks Data Science & Engineering user tutorial.

 Now that you have users, you should secure your data by giving your users access only to the Databricks functionality and data they need.
 This step requires the Premium plan or above.
 If you don’t have it, go to the Account Console to update your subscription or contact your Databricks sales representative.

 - Read about data governance best practices on Databricks